 Should I purchase uninsured motorist property damage coverage?

 In some states, uninsured property damage insurance can overlap with collision coverage, which pays for damage to your car from an impact with an object or another vehicle.
 “If another motorist damages your vehicle, then collision coverage will pay for the damage to your vehicle, minus your deductible, whether the other party is insured or not; however, you may benefit from a lower deductible under the uninsured property damage coverage if this has been purchased,” said DeSantis.

 Typically, uninsured motorist bodily injury coverage does not come with a deductible.
 However, a deductible may accompany your uninsured motorist property damage coverage.
 This varies by state.

 Personal injury protection, or PIP, covers medical expenses for you and your passengers, including medications, surgery and rehabilitation.
 It also pays for lost wages and funeral costs.
 Drivers are required to have PIP coverage in no-fault states such as Massachusetts, Pennsylvania, New Jersey and New York, where insurers cover certain accident costs, within limits, regardless of who is at fault.
 For this reason, PIP is often referred to as no-fault insurance.

 Medical payments coverage, or MedPay, covers medical bills for you and your passengers.
 Like PIP, it covers medical expenses such as ambulance rides, surgery and medications, although it is typically less comprehensive than PIP.
-Regardless who is at fault, MedPay works quickly to pay medical costs, and may even cover the cost of your health-insurance or PIP deductible.
+Regardless of who is at fault, MedPay works quickly to pay medical costs, and may even cover the cost of your health-insurance or PIP deductible.
 MedPay is optional in every state except Maine and New Hampshire, where it is required when drivers buy car insurance.

 MedPay can be used to supplement your health insurance, which can sometimes leave you with costly gaps in coverage following an accident.
 It can also serve as added protection in the case you do not have PIP insurance.

 Does PIP or MedPay eliminate the need for uninsured bodily injury coverage?
 Possibly.
 It depends on the level of coverage you have and what state you live in.
 Be sure to go over any questions you have with your insurer.